 Get the latest from TODAY

-Girl Scout cookie season is one of the best times of the year — with scouts finding creative ways to sell cookies and even celebrity moms like Jennifer Garner joining in on the excitement.
+Girl Scout Cookie season is one of the best times of the year — with scouts all over the country finding creative new ways to sell cookies.
+Even celebrity moms like Jennifer Garner join in on the excitement.

-"We’re excited to announce the new Caramel Chocolate Chip cookie as part of the 2019 Girl Scout Cookie lineup," Stewart Goodbody, Senior Director of Communications and External Affairs, Girl Scouts of the USA, told TODAY Food.
-"The flavor is on-trend: chocolate and caramel cookie flavor combinations are increasingly popular among consumers."
+"We’re excited to announce the new Caramel Chocolate Chip cookie as part of the 2019 Girl Scout Cookie lineup," Stewart Goodbody, senior director of communications and external affairs, Girl Scouts of the USA, told TODAY Food.
+"The flavor is on-trend: Chocolate and caramel cookie flavor combinations are increasingly popular among consumers."
 He also cited the popularity of gluten-free options among millennial consumers as a big factor in the new flavor's release.

 Cookie sales also help fund troop activities like outdoor trips, community service projects and field trips that provide valuable learning experiences for the organization's members.

 A version of this story was originally published on Aug.
 14, 2018.